Belinda Cooper

 Contact Info

-Belinda Cooper teaches human rights and women’s rights at NYU’s Global Affairs Program and also co-teaches the field intensive on war crimes prosecutions in The Hague and former Yugoslavia.
-She is also an adjunct professor at Columbia University’s Institute for the Study of Human Rights.
-Her experience has included working with East German dissidents before the fall of communism, assisting the lawyers for a German Guantanamo detainee, organizing a project on memorialization of the past in Turkey, and coauthoring reports on domestic violence in Tanzania, Armenia and Uzbekistan.
-She has written for a wide variety of print and online publications in both English and German and is also a translator of German-language books and articles, including works on Nazi Germany, the Holocaust, and international criminal law and transitional justice.
-Her most recent translation is “Theresienstadt: The Face of a Coerced Community,” by H.G.
-Adler.
-Cooper holds a law degree from Yale.
+Belinda Cooper teaches, writes and lectures on human rights and international law, with a particular focus on transitional justice, war crimes tribunals, and women’s rights.
+Cooper’s experience has included working with East German dissidents before the fall of communism, assisting the lawyers for a German Guantanamo detainee, organizing a project on memorialization of the past in Turkey, and coauthoring reports on domestic violence in Tanzania, Armenia and Uzbekistan.
+She lived in Berlin, Germany, for many years and has contributed to a wide variety of print and other media in both English and German.
+She is also a translator of German scholarly books and articles, including many texts on Nazi Germany and the Holocaust, international criminal law, and transitional justice.
+Cooper holds a law degree from Yale Law School.
+She is co-founder and president of Brooklyn Animal Action, an animal rescue non-profit.